-Family therapy is usually pursued when a family is afflicted by some kind of traumatic event or circumstance.
-This is often the first kind of mental health counseling a person receives and can be of great help both to the individual and the family as a whole.
+Family therapy is usually pursued when some traumatic event or circumstance afflicts a family.
+This is often the first kind of mental health counseling a person receives and can help the individual and the family.
 Despite its proven benefits, though, it's not always covered well by medical insurance or within every family's financial means, meaning that free family counseling is sometimes the only option.

 Where To Find Free Family Counseling